-- 3.8 Schemes costing £100,000 or more require a report to be prepared for the Cabinet or Cabinet Member outlining details of the scheme and the capital and revenue implications.
-The Executive Head of Financial Services has delegated approval for schemes costing under £100,000.
+3.8 Schemes costing £100,000 or more require a report to be prepared for the Cabinet or Cabinet Member outlining details of the scheme and the capital and revenue implications.
+The Executive Head of Financial Services, in consultation with the relevant Cabinet Member, has delegated approval for schemes costing under £100,000.
 This is achieved by Officers responsible for capital projects completing a Project Initiation Document (P.I.D.)
 (Appendix 4), comprising of a Capital Bid Sheet, Project Plan and Project Estimate Form.
 The P.I.D. is then approved by the Executive Head of Financial Services and one other Executive Head of Service of the Capital Working Group, subject to not signing schemes for which they are responsible.
-No scheme can proceed without either an approved P.I.D. or an Approval Report. - 3.9 The programme is updated each year in July as a result of the financial outturns following the closure of the previous year's accounts, which are reported to Members in the early summer.
-Any slippage or works completed ahead of schedule are quantified in budget terms, and approval is sought to make the necessary financial adjustments to the approved budget.
+The P.I.D is then sent to the Cabinet Member for confirmation of approval.
+No scheme can proceed without either an approved P.I.D. or an Approval Report.